python/cpython/Doc/extending/extending.rst

 Manual.
 The remaining arguments must be addresses of variables whose type is determined by the format string.

-Note that while :cfunc:`PyArg_ParseTuple` checks that the Python arguments have the required types, it cannot check the validity of the addresses of C variables passed to the call: if you make mistakes there, your code will probably crash or at least overwrite random bits in memory.
+Note that while :c:func:`PyArg_ParseTuple` checks that the Python arguments have the required types, it cannot check the validity of the addresses of C variables passed to the call: if you make mistakes there, your code will probably crash or at least overwrite random bits in memory.
 So be careful!